alimrana0/mybook/README.md

 # Gilbreath Proof
-Used Lisp to create a proof of the [Gilbreath Principle]https://en.wikipedia.org/wiki/Gilbreath_shuffle which is used in some card shuffling techniques.
-Use [this]https://www.youtube.com/watch?v=TWHxq7PwM8o video for a demonstration
+Used Lisp to create a proof of the [Gilbreath Principle](https://en.wikipedia.org/wiki/Gilbreath_shuffle) which is used in some card shuffling techniques.
+Use [this videp](https://www.youtube.com/watch?v=TWHxq7PwM8o) for a demonstration